 - K-12 Library Media Endorsement

 - Masters in Curriculum and Instruction with an option in Library

-This program is now offered jointly by the Department of Teaching & Learning in the Phyllis J. Washington College of Education and Human Sciences at the University of Montana and the Lucy Carson Library at the University of Montana - Western.
+This program is now offered jointly by the Department of Teaching & Learning in the Phyllis J. Washington College of Education at the University of Montana and the Lucy Carson Library at the University of Montana - Western.